 Mural of a man and rat

 You've heard about the City of Eugene's 20x21 mural campaign?
 Discover the amazing international artworks gracing buildings throughout downtown.
 Keep your eyes peeled for the abundant street art from miniature murals in tucked in corners to sidewalk art that only appears when it rains.
-Also visit the classics like the Rosa Parks statue at the downtown Eugene bus stop and the Ken Kesey statute, called the "Storyteller" gracing Kesey Square.
+Also visit the classics like the Rosa Parks statue at the downtown Eugene bus station and the Ken Kesey statute, called the "Storyteller" gracing Kesey Square.

 20. Follow the South Willamette Valley Food Trail